Sprechen Sie über Ihre Marke

 Can you have chlamydia without symptoms?

 Yes, many chlamydia infections are asymptomatic, especially in women.
-Therefore, a test is particularly important to detect infections that remain undetected.
+Therefore, a test is particularly important to detect infections that remain unnoticed.

 What happens if the chlamydia test is positive?